Skip to content

 What is a Commercial Contract?

-Put simply, a commercial contract is a legally-binding written agreement between two businesses.
+A commercial contract is a legally binding agreement between two businesses.
+It may be in writing, oral or partly both.
 A typical example is when one party requests a service in return for a specific sum of money.

 Is it Common for Commercial Contracts to Be Unsigned?